Diviteja1461/AI-Drowsiness-Detector/README.md

 - Upload a driver face image
 - Get instant Drowsy / Non Drowsy prediction
 - Confidence scores for both classes
-- Grad-CAM visualization showing which facial regions influenced the prediction
 - About page with dataset and model information

 ---